-Due to the design constraints of a lap pool, you don’t get much flexibility in style.
-Most builders will recommend getting offset entry steps or narrow internal steps when it comes to the entryway.
+Due to the design constraints of a lap swimming pool, you don’t get much flexibility in style.
+Most builders recommend offsetting entry steps or narrow internal steps for the entryway.

 And in case you don’t have enough space for a lap pool, you can consider a spool pool wherein one can swim against artificial currents.

 Things To Consider For Designing The Perfect Lap Pool